 So, what should we do when we are disappointed by another?
 If complaining doesn’t engender change, what does?
 How can the practice leader change a culture where blaming and shaming are a team sport?

 This is the part where things get interesting.
-The benefit of complaining is that it implies you are not responsible for the bad result; it’s the other party that needs to change.
+The benefit of complaining is that it implies you’re not responsible for the bad result; it’s the other party that needs to change.
+But to solve issues, you have to be able to acknowledge your part in the situation and you need this out loud.

 Contribution and Ownership